 Having a team that trusts each other, as well as their team leader will help the work-from-home environment feel less isolating.
 The idea of knowing that your team has your back makes all the difference.
 Credibility also helps with employee retention, motivation and efficiency, and customer relations.

-Making Time to Be Social
+Making Time for Social Communication

 Another way Adam helps his team feel connected and is through weekly team activities.
 After a few conversations about hobbies and interests, his team realized they all enjoy playing a certain online game.
 He bought the Fibbage party pack to facilitate this activity and said it has become the highlight of their week.